-As the system opened in segments it relied mostly on tried and proven horse to move people and freight.
-To complete the journey to the two major cities required connections to either steamboats or normal stagecoaches.
+As the system opened in segments it relied mostly on the tried and proven horse to move people and freight.
+To complete the journey to the two major cities, required connections to either steamboats or normal stagecoaches.

-Unfortunately, for the C&A on the same day it was chartered a competitor was also born the Delaware & Raritan Canal Company, which had the same intentions of connecting Philadelphia and New York City via the Delaware and Raritan rivers.
+Unfortunately for the C&A, on the same day it was chartered a competitor was also born, the Delaware & Raritan Canal Company.
+This operation had the same intentions of connecting Philadelphia and New York City via the Delaware and Raritan rivers.

 The D&R never became a true threat to the C&A (more of a nuisance as it precluded areas in which the railroad could construct new lines) although the New Jersey Rail Road and Transportation Company did, chartered on March 7, 1832.

 A year later the C&A had completed its line further south to Camden, just across the Delaware River from Philly.
 That year also saw the John Bull put to use in regular service, along with the railroad's other steam locomotives it had acquired by that time.

 By 1839 the C&A opened a route between Bordentown, Trenton and New Brunswick, and Stevens' original dream of connecting the towns finally became reality.
 However, its competition from the NJRR was growing.